KUL-RSDA/documentation/LIS/LIS_on_HPC.md

 =======================

 To compile LIS or LDT source code, open a terminal.
-By default on the Tier-2 cluster, terminals use bash, and we will thus use bash-commands to load modules and set environment variables.
+By default on the Tier-1 and Tier-2 cluster, terminals use bash, and we will thus use bash-commands to load modules and set environment variables.
 While they could be set in your .profile, we do not need these settings every day and therefore we prefer to save the steps in a separate script that should be sourced